gpontesss/prayer-book/README.md

 repository's license allows for commercial usage, be aware that the [due credit should be given to the images](image-credit).

+## Acessing a release build

+Every build is available as an attached asset called `prayer-book.pdf` in its release.
+See the [latest release](https://github.com/gpontesss/prayer-book/releases) to get the most recent build.

 [Jordanville edition]: https://www.ponomar.net/data/jordanville_prayerbook.pdf
 [Orthodox Arts Journal]: https://orthodoxartsjournal.org/orthodox-illustration-project/
 [image-credit]: https://docs.google.com/file/d/0B1MLai552F5yZkJIQ3B0QWx3cDA/view?rm=minimal&resourcekey=0-ybOjgmmviTqQOikbXOc9ag